ADVERTISEMENT

 Locating Land Patents

-In addition, for entries before 1908 from the Eastern public land states of Arkansas, Illinois, Indiana, Iowa, Michigan, Minnesota, Mississippi, Missouri, Ohio and Wisconsin, you’ll need three additional pieces of information: the type of file, name of the land office and the land entry file number.
+• Eastern states: Arkansas, Illinois, Indiana, Iowa, Michigan, Minnesota, Mississippi, Missouri, Ohio and Wisconsin: type of file, name of the land office, and the land entry file number

-For entries before 1908 from western public land states of California, Colorado, Idaho, Kansas, Montana, Nebraska, New Mexico, North Dakota, Oklahoma, Oregon, South Dakota, Washington and Wyoming, you’ll need either the legal description of the property or the type of file, name of land office and the land entry file number.
+• Western states: California, Colorado, Idaho, Kansas, Montana, Nebraska, New MExico, North Dakota, Oklahoma, Oregon, South Dakota, Washington and Wyoming: legal description of the property or the type of file, name of the land office, and land entry file number

 For surrendered military bounty land warrant files, you’ll need the warrantee’s name, the year of the act, the warrant number and the number of acres.
-You’ll find this information by searching the BLM site if the warrant was used.
+Search the BLM site to find this information if the warrant was used.
 If not, check the person’s military pension records.
 See NARA’s guide for more details on obtaining the warrant number from the military files.

 Sample Land Patent